KrishKorat/HTML-CSS-Projects-Archive/README.md

-# HTML & CSS Projects
+# HTML5 & CSS3 Projects

 This repository contains HTML and CSS-based clones of popular websites & non-clone websites.
 It includes: